 Expand sales staff and offer them higher commission rates or incentives to help increase your incoming revenue.
 During a recession, more salespersons are out of work, which is the exact opposite of what should happen.
 There are great people out there looking for good pay work.
 During a recession, you need even more people proactively selling for you, and increasing your brand’s awareness.
 Your competition for example might be shedding a sales force that you can pick up, and use to your advantage.

 Make sure you analyze your current marketing efforts and reduce non-performing marketing campaigns.
 You should always be doing this, but make sure you can justify reducing the campaigns.
 If you don’t have exact numbers on how the return on investment is broken down to a new customer basis like TV, Radio, or Print, get rid of it.
 The beauty of all online marketing is the ability to view directly how much you are paying for clicks, visitors, content, and basically new clients.
 The Internet is the most measurable marketing media available to date.
 TV, radio, print, and others all fall in comparison to measurability and reduction in customer acquisition.

 Expand performing online marketing efforts.
 Since your competition is most likely reducing their marketing, you can get more bang for your buck, and increase your customer bases by expanding your current online marketing efforts.
 It sounds like going against the grain, but the old saying applies, those who go against the grain reap the biggest rewards.

-There are several guerilla and other viral marketing efforts that I will touch on at a later date that you can utilize to increase your business’s revenues and marketing share during a recession.
+There are several guerillas and other viral marketing efforts that I will touch on at a later date that you can utilize to increase your business’s revenues and marketing share during a recession.
 Use this time to take away market share while your competition is receding.
-Once the bounce back happens you will be 5 steps ahead of them with an increased market share, and will have made it difficult for your competition to grow like you did.
+Once the bounce back happens you will be 5 steps ahead of them with an increased market share and will have made it difficult for your competition to grow as you did.